k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

      Note that this case is valid: sometimes two or more developers are working on the same branch in parallel, on different capabilities, aimed at different phases.
 Thus, a version tag might contain specific development made on that branch.

-5. In case you click to continue, after examining warns, if appear, the version tag is created at both project metadata file (k2proj.xml) and also as an annotated tag in GIT, where tag message, if populated, is set at GIT.
+5. In case you click to continue, after examining the warnings (if any), the version tag is created in both the project metadata file (k2proj.xml) and also as an annotated tag in GIT, where the tag message (if populated) is set in GIT.
 Both changes are committed and pushed into GIT.